Rok standing beside a Royal Guard in Stockholm, Sweden

 Sweden attractions and memorable experiences:

-• Stockholm – Venice of the North, where islands and peninsulas are connected with numerousness bridges.
+• Stockholm – Venice of the North, where islands and peninsulas are connected with numerous bridges.

-• Gamla Stan (Old Town) – souvenir shops, narrow streets, bars, restaurants and main public square, combined with small designer shops.
+• Gamla Stan (Old Town) – narrow streets, bars and restaurants, combined with small designer shops.

 • Staying with local friends in a residential community in Stockholm.